evhub/coconut/DOCS.md

 ```coconut
 # coding: coconut
 ```
 declaration which can be added to `.py` files to have them treated as Coconut files instead.
-To use such a coding declaration, you'll need to either run `coconut --site-install` or `import coconut.convenience` at some point before you first attempt to import a file with a `# coding: coconut` declaration.
+To use such a coding declaration, you'll need to either run `coconut --site-install` or `import coconut.api` at some point before you first attempt to import a file with a `# coding: coconut` declaration.
 Like automatic compilation, compilation is always done with `--target sys` and is always available from the Coconut interpreter.

-### `coconut.convenience`
+### `coconut.api`

-In addition to enabling automatic compilation, `coconut.convenience` can also be used to call the Coconut compiler from code instead of from the command line.
-See below for specifications of the different convenience functions.
+In addition to enabling automatic compilation, `coconut.api` can also be used to call the Coconut compiler from code instead of from the command line.
+See below for specifications of the different api functions.

+_DEPRECATED: `coconut.convenience` is a deprecated alias for `coconut.api`._

 #### `get_state`

-**coconut.convenience.get\_state**(_state_=`None`)
+**coconut.api.get\_state**(_state_=`None`)

 Gets a state object which stores the current compilation parameters.
 State objects can be configured with [**setup**](#setup) or [**cmd**](#cmd) and then used in [**parse**](#parse) or [**coconut\_eval**](#coconut_eval).